BitBagCommerce/SyliusVueStorefront2Plugin/README.md

 ## Overview

+This plugin allows you to integrate Sylius backend with Vue Storefront 2 application.

 This plugin allows you to expose all critical models and operations as graphql queries and mutations<br />
-It uses api-platform with xml mappings for models
-It also handles JWT communication
+It unlocks graphql-based API on top of ApiPlatform and JWT.

-To check automatically generated API Doc for graphql in Your project - visit one of following endpoints.
+To check automatically generated GraphQL API Doc for your Vue Storefront 2 application - visit one of the following endpoints.

 ```
   api_graphql_entrypoint              /api/v2/graphql